neura-sx/graphene-book/test/BSIP.md

 # Abstract
 This is a worker proposal aiming to introduce a percentage-based transfer fee solution as an alternative to the current flat rate.
 The main goal is to make BitShares viable for transferring smaller amounts - the current flat transfer rate restrains that.

-Any a percentage-based transfer fee needs some kind of basis for deriving the actual BTS value of the amount being transferred.
+Any percentage-based transfer fee scheme needs some kind of basis for deriving the actual BTS value of the amount being transferred.
 The core idea of this approach is to derive this value from the **Core Exchange Rate** (CER) which is defined by the asset's issuer.
 A complementary modification in the referral system is also needed in order to prevent abuse on the part of referrers.

-The only stakeholders affected by this proposal are referral businesses as their revenue stream will be negatively affected for smaller transfers but instead positively affected for larger ones.
+The only stakeholders actually affected by this proposal are referral businesses, as their revenue stream will be negatively affected for smaller transfers but instead positively affected for larger ones.
+Issuers will not be affected, as for them this an opt-in feature.
 As for shareholders in general, the change will be positive because BitShares will become more competitive in terms of transfer fees when compared to other systems.

 The financial effect for the blockchain itself will be neutral as all profits (or losses) will be absorbed by the referrers.
-However, an overall increase in the network's revenue is expected as it is safe to assume that when small transfers are cheaper, there will be more of them and each of them will contribute to the network's revenue.
+However, an overall increase in the network's revenue is expected, as it is safe to assume that once small transfers get significantly cheaper, there will be more of them and each of them will contribute to the network's revenue.
 As we have it know, most blocks are empty, which from a business perspective is a clear waste of company's resources.

 # Motivation
 Having a flat transfer fee of 30 BTS for non-LTM users, currently BitShares cannot be regarded as a competitive payment solution for transfers between the equivalent of $1 and $5.
 The current fee in this range is above 2%, which is way more than any legacy system wants to charge its customers.